Eliminate Disposables and Cut Costs

 Paper Towels

 Take it a step further and stop buying disposable “brooms,” “mops” or “toilet cleaners” and ditch the toxic cleaning liquids.
-Other than a good reusable mop and broom, the only other cleaning products you need are rags, vinegar, baking soda, and a little newspaper (for wiping glass).
+Other than a good reusable mop and broom, the only other cleaning products you need are rags, vinegar, baking soda, and, if you happen to still get one, a little newspaper (for wiping glass).

 Paper Plates, Paper Cups and Disposable Utensils